The Silent Frailty: A Surgeon’s Warning on Bone Health

 The Surgical Barrier

 A turning point arrives when the surgeon prepares to repair the damage with a titanium rod the size of a thumb.
 However, the path to the operating room is blocked.
 Mary’s heart, strained by years of self-neglect, may not survive the anesthesia.
-Combined with the fog of or emerging dementia, the clinical picture becomes a desperate race against systemic failure.
+Combined with the fog of Alzheimer's Disease or emerging dementia, the clinical picture becomes a desperate race against systemic failure.
 The medical team struggles just to clear her for the very procedure she needs to walk again.

 A Legacy of Warning